-- Fires must be of charcoal, briquettes, wood pellets, lump wood or gas. - No other heat sources are allowed during the competition.
-This includes heating hobs, ovens, fryers, sous vide etc. - Teams can use any brand of grill/barbecue/smoker. - Manually fed and auger driven pellet burners are allowed.
+- o Fires must be of charcoal, briquettes, wood pellets, lump wood or gas. - o No other heating sources are allowed during the competition.
+This includes hea hubs, oven, fryers, sous vide. - Teams can use any brand of grill/barbecue/smoker as long as it uses one of above mentioned fuel-types. - o Manually fed and auger driven pellet smokers are allowed as long as its primary source of heat is from the burning pellets only - o Electric and gas ignition is allowed for the short period of time where the primary fuel is fired.